keep-starknet-strange/unruggable.meme/frontend/README.md

 ## Contribution
 ### Code format
 We are using [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to format our code.
-We suggest you should also install them in order to keep code clean&readable.
+We recommend that you also install them to maintain clean and readable code.